The euro in Croatia: blessing or curse?

 Analysis

-The euro introduction illustrates a classic tension: macroeconomic benefits versus microeconomic burdens.
+The euro introduction shows a tension between macroeconomic benefits and microeconomic burdens.
 The currency strengthened Croatia’s position within the EU and simplified international trade.
-At the same time, the possibility of independent monetary policy disappeared, and the price developments immediately after the introduction appeared partly driven by opportunism among businesses.
+Independent monetary policy disappeared.
+Price developments right after the introduction appeared driven by opportunism among businesses.

-Whether the euro proves beneficial in the long term depends on the extent to which the Croatian government can structure the economy and continue to guide price developments.
+Whether the euro proves beneficial in the long term depends on how well the Croatian government can structure the economy and guide price developments.

 Sources